 This program emphasizes the experimental and laboratory aspects of pharmacology.
-You'll learn both the whole-animal and isolated-tissue techniques, as well as biochemical and chemical procedures.
-Skills that are stressed include the ability to search for information, design appropriate experiments, carry out experiments individually and as a member of a team, analyze data, and communicate and write effectively.
+You will learn both whole-animal and isolated-tissue techniques, as well as biochemical and chemical procedures, that will be relevant in both pre-clinical and clinical research environments upon graduation.
+Additional skills that are stressed include the ability to search for information, design appropriate experiments, carry out experiments individually and as a member of a team, analyze data, and communicate and write effectively.

 Why this program?